 Activists say that closing the wealth gap is key to addressing systemic racism in America.
 There’ve been a few ideas thrown around, like…

 Reparations for slavery.
 Which would compensate the descendants of enslaved people.
-The topic has come up on the 2020 presidential campaign trail, and lawmakers have intro’d legislation to start studies on it.
-Supporters say this would help give Black Americans a chance at equality after being set back for centuries.
+Lawmakers have intro’d legislation to start studies on it – something President Biden has backed.
+Supporters say reparations would help give Black Americans a chance at equality after being set back for centuries.
 Opponents say it would likely be a huge cost and say Americans today shouldn’t be held responsible for slavery.

 Adjusting tax cuts.
 Many tax cuts benefit the wealthy, since they focus on things like home ownership and investments.
 But economists argue that providing tax cuts for poorer families could help them have a better standard of living, save money, and increase their wealth.

 Upping the minimum wage.
-The federal minimum wage has remained $7.25/hour for over a decade.
+The federal minimum wage has remained $7.25/hour for over a decade – and there's been a push to increase it to $15/hour amid the COVID-19 pandemic.
 While many states have a higher minimum wage, raising it nationally would help boost wages for low-income jobs.
 And studies show it could decrease poverty and reliance on public assistance programs like food stamps.

 The Tuskegee Study.
 It was a 40-year experiment by the US Public Health Service.
 Starting in 1932, it tracked hundreds of Black men in Alabama with untreated syphilis.
 The patients weren’t told the truth about the study and were denied proper treatment for the disease.
 That led to some of them passing syphilis on to their families and suffering needlessly, until the study was publicly exposed in 1972.
 It’s still linked as a reason why some Black Americans distrust the US health system to this day.